David Copperfield (2000 film)

 David Copperfield is a 2000 American-Irish made-for-television film adaptation of Charles Dickens's 1850 novel of the same name.
 It was filmed in Ireland, and broadcast on TNT as a Hallmark Entertainment production on 10–11 December 2000.

 Plot

-The film centres on the journey of David Copperfield, from experiencing an impoverished and miserable childhood to becoming a successful and famous author (for more detail, see David Copperfield (novel)).
+The film centres on the journey of David Copperfield, from experiencing an impoverished and miserable childhood to becoming a successful and famous author.